BryanAim/Professionals-Booking/README.md

 # Professionals Online booking system

-- An online based platform for multiple service_providers.
-Ability to track, monitor, and share a client's health records between all service_providers.
-Clients can also see information regarding multiple service_providers and professionals, as well as take appointments via online.
+- An online based platform for multiple professional_services.
+Ability to track, monitor, and share a client's health records between all professional_services.
+Clients can also see information regarding multiple professional_services and professionals, as well as take appointments via online.
 Pay laboratory tests via online as well as chat with appointed professionals.

 - Django Application